v-rgrace/Viva/Viva/connections/plan-viva-connections.md

 #### Content for planning Dashboards

 - [Create and customize a dashboard](/viva/connections/create-dashboard)
-- Learn more about [adaptive cards](https://adaptivecards.io/)and  [third-party cards](https://techcommunity.microsoft.com/t5/microsoft-viva-blog/viva-connections-welcomes-new-partners-and-opens-developer/ba-p/2540643)
+- Learn more about [adaptive cards](https://adaptivecards.io/)and  [Partner cards](https://techcommunity.microsoft.com/t5/microsoft-viva-blog/viva-connections-welcomes-new-partners-and-opens-developer/ba-p/2540643)
-- Use existing [Microsoft 365 groups](https://support.microsoft.com/office/learn-about-microsoft-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2) or create news groups if needed so that you can quickly create cards and [target them to specific audiences](/viva/connections/create-dashboard#apply-audience-targeting-to-cards)
+- Use existing [Microsoft 365 Groups](https://support.microsoft.com/office/learn-about-microsoft-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2) or create news groups if needed so that you can quickly create cards and [target them to specific audiences](/viva/connections/create-dashboard#apply-audience-targeting-to-cards)

 ## Step 4: Get ready for the feed

 The feed brings communications from across the organization into one place where it can be easily viewed.
 This feed helps keep frontline workers, information workers, and hybrid workers alike engaged and informed on important news and announcements.
 This solution also gives content publishers a reliable method of distributing important news and information.

-Technically, you do not need to do anything to set up the feed because content will sync automatically.
+Technically, you don't need to do anything to set up the feed because content syncs automatically.
 However, you can influence the content hierarchy.

 ![Image of the feed in the mobile app.](../media/connections/mobile-feed.png)